snabbco/snabb/README.md

 LuaJIT 2.0.0 or later.
 ARM (soft or hard float), x86 or AMD64 architectures; intend to support PPC and MIPS in future.
 Either glibc or [Musl libc](http://www.musl-libc.org/); currently uClibc is not supported.
 For full testing (as root) a recent kernel is recommended, eg Linux 3.5 or Ubuntu 12.04 is fine, as we use many recent features such as network namespaces to test thoroughly.

+## Release notes

+0.4 is a release that works well with LuaJIT 2.0.0 and has had extensive testing.
+The code is somewhat modular now, which makes it easier to use and understand.

+0.3 was the last release to work with luaffi.
+There are significant bugs.

+0.2 work in progress release.

+0.1 very early prototype.

 ## Examples

 Apart from the tests, there are now some examples at [ljsyscall-examples](https://github.com/justincormack/ljsyscall-examples).
 More to come.